-If you choose to train to teach with The Heath TSA you will enjoy:
+If you choose to train to teach with The Heath Consortium you will enjoy:

-The Heath TSA is committed to supporting trainees to fulfil their potential during this challenging and rewarding year, in preparation for a successful teaching career.
+The Heath Consortium is committed to supporting trainees to fulfil their potential during this challenging and rewarding year, in preparation for a successful teaching career.

 About the accredited body